How is Qurate Retail Inc.'s (NASDAQ: QRTEA) stock expected to perform amid current market woes? - The Dwinnex

 Revenue Estimates

+1 analysts predict $2.82B in revenue for the current quarter.
+It ranges from a high estimate of $2.82B to a low estimate of $2.82B.
+As of the current estimate, Qurate Retail Inc.’s year-ago sales were $3.14B, an estimated decrease of -10.20% from the year-ago figure.
+For the next quarter, 1 analysts are estimating revenue of $3.8B, a decrease of -6.50% over than the figure of -$10.20% in the same quarter last year.
+There is a high estimate of $3.8B for the next quarter, whereas the lowest estimate is $3.8B.

 A total of 2 analysts have provided revenue estimates for QRTEA’s current fiscal year.
-The highest revenue estimate was $13.05B, while the lowest revenue estimate was $12.36B, resulting in an average revenue estimate of $12.71B.
-In the same quarter a year ago, actual revenue was $14.04B, down -9.50% from the average estimate.
-Based on 2 analysts’ estimates, the company’s revenue will be $12.77B in the next fiscal year.
-The high estimate is $13.44B and the low estimate is $12.11B.
-The average revenue growth estimate for next year is up 0.50% from the average revenue estimate for this year.
+The highest revenue estimate was $12.75B, while the lowest revenue estimate was $12.46B, resulting in an average revenue estimate of $12.6B.
+In the same quarter a year ago, actual revenue was $14.04B, down -10.30% from the average estimate.
+Based on 2 analysts’ estimates, the company’s revenue will be $12.52B in the next fiscal year.
+The high estimate is $12.97B and the low estimate is $12.07B.
+The average revenue growth estimate for next year is down -0.60% from the average revenue estimate for this year.